FeverTokens/ft-package-oriented-framework/README.md

 ## **📚 License**

-Open-source under [MIT License](./LICENSE).
+Open-source under the [Apache License 2.0](./LICENSE).
 You are free to use, modify, and integrate in compliance with the license.